syuja/GreenPlumSetup/docs/EXERCISES.md

 The query on the partitioned column(flightdate) takes much less time.
 First scan, scans all 17 children, while the second one just scans one child file.

-more info on [partitions] (http://gpdb.docs.pivotal.io/4350/admin_guide/ddl/ddl-partition.html)
+For more info on [partitions]. (http://gpdb.docs.pivotal.io/4350/admin_guide/ddl/ddl-partition.html)

 <a id="summary"></a>
 ###Summary: